 On top of your emotional and physical agony, you can’t even get around your home anymore.
 Hallways and doorways aren’t wide enough and you can’t turn your wheelchair to get around corners.

-Luckily, you may be able to get comp to help pay for a home you can live in.
+Luckily, if you've got a South Carolina workers’ comp case, you may be able to get comp to help pay for a home you can live in.
 But like everything else in your new life, it will be a challenge—a legal one.
 Just as you have doctors, therapists, and family to help you through your other challenges, you can get someone to help you with this one: an experienced workers’ compensation attorney.

 Here’s how we try to get these benefits.
 Before that, remember there are two primary types of guaranteed benefits you get for life: financial compensation (a weekly check) and free medical care related to your work injury.
 They play a role in the benefits we’re about to review.